Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 ## 9. Risks and Mitigation -- Greg

+### Explanation of Risk Mitigation Table
+The table below summarizes the key risks identified for the AI-assisted dating help app, across critical categories such as Technology, Security, Data, and Schedule.
+Each risk is described with its causal factors, potential impact, and likelihood of occurrence.
+To support proactive management, specific preventative mitigations are outlined that aim to reduce the chance or severity of each risk.
+Contingency or fallback plans describe actions to be taken if a risk materializes despite these safeguards.

+Triggers and early warning indicators provide measurable signals or thresholds that help detect when a risk is emerging or escalating, enabling rapid response.
+The residual risk denotes the remaining exposure after applying mitigations, while the status tracks the current risk handling state (e.g., Open, Monitoring).

+This structured approach ensures clarity, accountability, and readiness to handle uncertainties, helping safeguard the project’s success and user trust in our app.

 #### Risk Table Key
 - **L (Low):** Rare/Minor (unlikely or easily handled)
 - **M (Medium):** Possible/Moderate (would disrupt but manageable)